Video: Monica Cerutti shares her story, before and after DBS

 UC San Diego Health was the first to introduce deep brain stimulation therapy in San Diego, and we have been advancing our knowledge in the treatment of movement disorders ever since.
 We are the only center offering the frameless DBS technique in the San Diego County.

 Our team of movement disorder specialists – a neurosurgeon, neuropsychologists, a nurse practitioner, and physical, speech and occupational therapists – conduct an in-depth evaluation before considering patients for deep brain stimulation.

 When evaluating an individual for DBS therapy, our multidisciplinary team of experts considers these criteria:

 People who have dementia have difficulty tolerating the procedure and may have permanent worsening of cognitive function afterwards.
 People with minimal cognitive impairment may be considered on an individual basis.

 People with Parkinson’s disease whose motor symptoms improve with medication in their “on” state do the best with DBS.
 DBS therapy improves the patient's control over their "off" medication state bringing it on par with their "on" state.
 Response to medications is not as important when considering DBS treatment for people with other disorders such as essential tremor or dystonia.

-People with Parkinson’s-like symptoms or with uncertain diagnosis do not respond well to DBS therapy.
+People with Parkinson’s-like symptoms (who do not have PD) or with uncertain diagnosis do not respond well to DBS therapy.